lgfausak/maas-vboxmanage/README.md

     ...
 ```

-Also, there is a new file which needs to be copied to the MaaS template directory:
+Also, there is a new file which needs to be copied to the MaaS template directory.
+This is a completely new file with handles the power stuff for the new power type:

 Template:
 ```
 cp vboxmanage.template /etc/maas/templates/power/.
 ```

+Then, as mentioned before, you need to make sure the maas user can ssh to the vbox_user@vbox_address.
+That is an ssh authorized_keys thing, I'll leave that up to the reader.

 That is about it.
 There are 3 fields.
 The first is the Machine Name.
 This is the name of the machine you made up when you created the virtual machine in the first place.
 That virtual machine should be set to boot from lan.